Kotlin/KEEP/proposals/stdlib/result.md

 * Functions that can throw previously suppressed (captured) exception are named with explicit `OrThrow` suffix like `getOrThrow`.
-* Functions that capture thrown exception and encapsulate it into `SuccessOrFailure` instance are named with explicit `Catching` suffix like `runCatching` and `mapCatching`.
+* Functions that capture thrown exception and encapsulate it into `Result` instance are named with explicit `Catching` suffix like `runCatching` and `mapCatching`.
 * A traditional `map` transformation function that works on successful cases is augmented with a `recover` function that similarly transforms exceptional cases.
-  A failure inside either `map` or `recover` transform aborts operation like a traditional function, but `mapCatching` and `recoverCatching` encapsulate failure in transform into the resulting `SuccessOrFailure`.
+  A failure inside either `map` or `recover` transform aborts operation like a traditional function, but `mapCatching` and `recoverCatching` encapsulate failure in transform into the resulting `Result`.
 * Functions to query the case are naturally named `isSuccess` and `isFailure`.
 * Functions that act on the success or failure cases are named `onSuccess` and `onFailure` and return their receiver unchanged for further chaining according to tradition established by `onEach` extension from the Standard Library.

+String representation of the `Result` value (`toString`) is either `Success(v)` or `Failure(x)` where `v` and `x` are the string representations of the corresponding value and exception. `equals` and `hashCode` are implemented naturally for the result type, comparing the corresponding values or exceptions.

 ## Dependencies